AnushkaBirla/coronaDiaries/README.md

 Express
 - Popular Node.js middleware that is useful for defining different routes within the application, saves time and lines of code

 # Installation Instructions
 - Install Node.js
 - Install MongoDB
 - Clone this repository
-- Run npm install
-- Run this terminal command: npm init -y
+- Run: npm init -y
-- Run this terminal command: npm install express morgan
+- Run: npm install express morgan
+- Run: npm install cors
+- Run: npm install monk
+- Run: npm start
 - In a web browser, open 'localhost:8080'

 # Going Forward
 This is very much a work in progress!
-In the future I want to add the ability to make a user profile and authenticate, react and reply to posts, upload images, and more.
+In the future I want to add the ability to:
+- mMke a user profile
+- Authenticate
+- React and reply to posts
+- Upload images
+- More!